-The Northern Canada Vessel Traffic Services (NORDREG) Zone (Figure 2) consists of:
+The Northern Canada Vessel Traffic Services (NORDREG) Zone (figure 2) consists of:

-- a) the shipping safety control zones prescribed by the Shipping Safety Control Zones Order, - b) the waters of Ungava Bay, Hudson Bay and Kugmallit Bay that are not in a shipping safety control zone, - c) the waters of James Bay. - d) the waters of the Koksoak River from Ungava Bay to Kuujjuaq, - e) the waters of Feuilles Bay from Ungava Bay to Tasiujaq, - f) the waters of Chesterfield Inlet that are not within a shipping safety control zone, and the waters of Baker Lake, and - g) the waters of the Moose River from James Bay to Moosonee.
+- the shipping safety control zones prescribed by the Shipping Safety Control Zones Order - b) the waters of Ungava Bay, Hudson Bay and Kugmallit Bay that are not in a shipping safety control zone - c) the waters of James Bay - d) the waters of the Koksoak River from Ungava Bay to Kuujjuaq - e) the waters of Feuilles Bay from Ungava Bay to Tasiujaq - f) the waters of Chesterfield Inlet that are not within a shipping safety control zone, and the waters of Baker Lake - g) the waters of the Moose River from James Bay to Moosonee

-The NORDREG CANADA office is located in the MCTS Centre in Iqaluit, Baffin Island, Nunavut and is supported by a CCG Ice Operations Centre.
-MCTS Iqaluit is seasonally operational from mid-June to the end of November each year.
-The actual dates are advertised by Notices to Shipping and NAVAREA

-Warnings.
-Outside of MCTS Iqaluit's operational season, MCTS Prescott assumes the responsibility for NORDREG on behalf of the MCTS Iqaluit.
+The NORDREG CANADA office is located in the MCTS centre in Iqaluit, Baffin Island, Nunavut and is supported by a CCG Ice Operations Centre.
+MCTS Iqaluit is seasonally operational from mid-May to late December each year.
+The actual dates are advertised by NAVWARN and NAVAREA Warnings.
+Outside of MCTS Iqaluit's operational season, MCTS Prescott assumes the responsibility for NORDREG CANADA on behalf of the MCTS Iqaluit.

-For NORDREG reporting requirements and information of various services, refer to the latest edition of the national publication Radio Aids to Marine Navigation.
+For NORDREG CANADA reporting requirements and information of various services, refer to the latest edition of the national publication RAMN.

-Address: NORDREG CANADA MCTS Centre: Iqaluit, Nunavut Call Sign: VFF Operational: App perational: Approximately mid-June to late November Email: IQANORDREG@INNAV.GC.CA Telex (telefax): 063-15529 Telegraphic address: NORDREG CDA Telephone: (867) 979-5724 Fax: (867) 979-4236 From late Novem From late November to mid-June: MCTS Centre: Prescott, Ontario Call sign: VBR Telephone: 613-925-4471 Fax: 613-925-4519
+Address: NORDREG CANADA

+MCTS Centre: Iqaluit, Nunavut Call Sign: VFF

+Operational: A l pproximately mid-May to o late December

+Email: IQANORDREG@INNAV '.GC.CA

+Telex (telefax): 063-15529 Telegraphic address: NORDREG CDA

+Telephone: (867) 979-5724/5269 Fax: (867) 979-4264

+From late December to mid-May:

+MCTS Centre: Prescott, Ontario Call sign: VBR

+Telephone: 613-925-4471 Fax: 613-925-4519

-Figure 2 Northern Canada Vessel Traffic Services Zone
+Figure 2 - Northern Canada Vessel Traffic Services Zone